cst8209/color-galleries-final/README.md

-# color-galleries
+# Color Galleries

-This repository contains the starter files for the Color Galleries project
+## Objective
+Use string and array methods and HTML creation to create a variety of different color galleries.